Mark Caguioa: Barangay Ginebra (2001–2020)

+Rookie season

 In 2001, Caguioa was drafted by the Barangay Ginebra Kings as the third overall pick.
 Expectations were not high as Caguioa started as a role player and backup for superstar Vergel Meneses.
-However, after showing strong performances and helping to lead the Kings to the 2001 All-Filipino Cup Finals, he became very popular.
+However, after showing strong performances and helping to lead the Kings to the 2001 All-Filipino Cup finals, he became very popular.
 With his crossovers, drives to the basket, and penchant for making clutch plays, Caguioa earned the respect and admiration of the Filipino basketball fans.
 His exciting brand of play earned him the moniker "The Spark."
-At the end of his first season, Caguioa was the third Ginebra player, after Dondon Ampalayo in 1986 and Marlou Aquino in 1996, to win the Rookie of the Year award.
-For the 2011–2012 season, he won the Most Valuable Player award.
+He made his first All-Star team in his rookie season by getting the second-most votes, just behind Danny Seigle.
+At the end of his first season, Caguioa became the fourth Ginebra player, after Willie Generalao in 1980, Dondon Ampalayo in 1986 and Marlou Aquino in 1996, to win the Rookie of the Year award.

+"Bandana Bros"

+During his rookie season, Caguioa had bonded with backcourt partner Jayjay Helterbrand.
+They became known as the "Bandana Bros".
+In his sophomore season, he scored 10 of his 26 points in a 2002 All-Filipino Cup win over the Sta.
+Lucia Realtors.
+Ginebra also acquired Eric Menk that season, giving Caguioa a frontcourt partner who could consistently notch double-doubles.
+He then had 22 points against the Alaska Aces, but had back-to-back turnovers in the final minute of the game that led to the loss.

+In the 2003 season, Helterbrand left the team as he and Ginebra failed to work on a contract together.
+Caguioa and Ginebra started off with three straight losses.
+They finally got their first win against the FedEx Express, in which he scored 24 points.
+During the Reinforced Conference, he got into a fight with Lordy Tugade of the Red Bull Thunder, and was fined P20,000.
+That conference, they qualified for the quarterfinals.